-The learning effect should be viewed as the result or consequence of the adult's accompaniment and the child's attribution of personal meaning (learning) a to the contents that then become an integral part of his possessed experience.
-The learning effect, as that which he has learned, is manifested in his behavior, and this indicates the degree to which he has progressed to adulthood.
+The learning effect should be viewed as the result or consequence of the adult's accompaniment and the child's attribution of personal meaning (learning) to the contents, which then become an integral part of his/her possessed experience.
+The learning effect, as that which he/she has learned, is manifested in his/her behavior, and this indicates the degree to which he/she has progressed to adulthood.
 The learning effect, thus, is evident in the degree to which the learning contents have become life contents for the child.